Mary Elizabeth

 I am interested in all things romance: romantic comedies, period romances, romantasy.
 I love all the tropes: slow burn, enemies to lovers, sunshine and grumpus, etc. Favorites are Ali Hazelwood, Abbi Waxman, Lyla Sage, Ruby Dixon, Emily Henry, Marianna Zapata (you get the gist!).

-I’m a fan of historical fiction, especially (but not exclusively) taking place in Europe and North America.
-I especially love stories that bounce backward and forward in time.
-Some favorites are The Weight of Ink, People of the Book, The Birth of Venus, and The Guernsey Literary and Potato-Peel Pie Society.
+I’m a fan of historical fiction, especially love stories that bounce backward and forward in time.
+Some favorites are The Weight of Ink, People of the Book, and The Guernsey Literary and Potato-Peel Pie Society.